 *Some chapters cut off registration a week or a few days prior to the workshop date so they can figure out how many handouts they made need….this is self-defeating.
 Print a guestimate…and be on the high side.)

-- Set a goal for your chapter’s counselors to send their clients to a workshop.
-Some counselors send e-mails to some of their clients who could benefit from a workshop coming up on the schedule.
+- Set a goal for your chapter’s volunteers to send their clients to a workshop.
+Some volunteers send e-mails to some of their clients who could benefit from a workshop coming up on the schedule.

 - Give your chamber of commerce members a discount and ask the chamber to help promote your workshop through an e-mail to their members…provide the e-mail.